 de Patti Gulick KC9LYE

-Minutes: March club minutes approved by Bob N9KWG, & John KB9FQB.
+Minutes: The January club minutes were approved by Don KC9EQQ, & Ron KB9TOX.

 Volunteers Needed